jah-ith-ber/fl-studio/README.md

 - Include your Discord ID in the post.
 - Send a moderator the link to your new thread - we'll grant you the Verified role.

-The #feedback-exchange channel *is* accessable by non-verified users.
+The #feedback-exchange channel *is* accessible by non-verified users.
 Just ask for the role, and note the Channel Specific rules below.

 ---
 ### Server Rules: